 Each Relevant Party is responsible for ensuring that he or she complies with this policy.
 Failure to comply with these procedures is covered in Paragraph 5.6.

 This policy is administered by ICANN staff.
 Administration includes informing new members of groups of the policies, posting all Statements of Interest and Disclosures of Interest, and following up on any requests from the Chairs of groups pertaining to this procedure.

+5.2.3 Exemptions ICANN staff members are exempt from the individual responsibility of completing a Statement of Interest by virtue of ICANN posting a global Statement of Interest confirming that all employees and those who have an exclusive contract with ICANN are representing the interests of ICANN, and no others, at all times.
+Individual staff members are nonetheless obligated to make a verbal Declarations of Interest (DOI) in the same manner as all other Relevant Parties as and when any interests they may have as individuals arise.

+Explanation: This exemption to written statements of interest is specific to ICANN staff.

 5.3 Statement of Interest Procedures